d-ries/linux-essentials/12_managingdrivesandfilesystems/01_course.md

    3         3719168        41940991   18.2 GiB    8300
 ```
 Looking at our sda drive we see it partitioned into /boot of +- 1GB.
 The * indicates this partition is bootable.
 The rest of the drive is a physical LVM partition.
 This one is used to create logical volumes.
-With lsblk we see all available drives and its partitiones.
+With lsblk we see all available drives and their partitions.
 ```bash
 student@linux-ess:~$ lsblk
 $NAME                      MAJ:MIN RM  SIZE RO TYPE MOUNTPOINTS